-OBJECT CODE DESCRIPTION DEFINITION OUTLAY 5801 Land & Buildings - All costs in connection with acquisition of land or buildings; the major enlargement or extension of buildings; major permanent improvements, alterations, or replacement of mechanical equipment such as heating or plumbing systems which are an integral part of the building.
+OBJECT CODE DESCRIPTION DEFINITION E904 OUTLAY All costs is composition with convisition of lond on buildings.
+5801 Land & Buildings - All costs in connection with acquisition of land or buildings; the major enlargement or extension of buildings; major permanent improvements, alterations, or replacement of mechanical equipment such as heating or plumbing systems which are an integral part of the building.
 5804 Office Equipment - Purchase of office furniture and equipment.
-5807 Machinery, Tools & Instruments Purchase of machines and mechanical tools, equipment, scales, power tools, communications equipment, etc., the cost of installing, extending, or enlarging outside electrical service applicable to equipment.
+5807 Machinery, Tools & Instruments - Purchase of machines and mechanical tools, equipment, scales, power tools, communications equipment, etc., the cost of installing, extending, or enlarging outside electrical service applicable to equipment.
 5830 Automotive - Purchase of automobiles, trucks, motorcycles, fire apparatus, construction equipment, sweepers, graders, roller, lawn care equipment, etc.; and accessories thereto.
 5833 Park Equipment - Includes benches, tables, pool equipment, drinking fountains, etc. 5837 Infrastructure - The cost of constructing streets, bridges, walks and sewers or of permanent major improvements including contracts and materials.
 (Does not include ordinary maintenance and repairs) 5899 EXPENSE TRANSFERS Expense Transfers - Costs which are incurred by one department are allocated to other departments.